Sandalorian/alfresco-docker-examples/README.md

                 -Dsolr.host=solr6-node2
 ```

-Summary
+# Caveats

 With the above we have a really basic cluster configuration.
 There are some additional pieces that can be added here:

+**Cluster Share**

+This can be achieved and simply requires building as custom Share container which contains the correct Hazelcast configuration.

 **Load balancers for clients**

-This would split the load between the "front end" Share containers and ensure if one of them fails, the requests are correctly routed
+This would split the load between the "front end" Share containers and ensure if one of them fails, the requests are correctly routed.

 **Load balancers for the Repository**

 These would allow some reliance if a Repository container was downed or lost.
-This would require adjusting the configuration so the load balancer is used rather than a hardwire between tiers
+This would require adjusting the configuration so the load balancer is used rather than a hardwire between tiers.

 **Load balancer for SOLR search requests**